mozilla/firefox-ui-tests/greenlight/lib/docs/index.rst

 * You are only manipulating elements in content scope (like a webpage)

 Roughly speaking, Firefox Puppeteer provides a library to manipulate each visual section of Firefox's browser UI.
-For example, there is one library for the tab strip, another for the menu panel, a third for the navigation bar, etc.
+For example, there are different libraries for the tab bar, the navigation bar, etc.

 Installation